GregOwen/GregOwen.github.io/_posts/2019-10-23-chocolate-orange-almond-cake.md

 This was also really tricky to get right.
 The chocolate frosting is one of the hallmarks of Prolific Oven cakes, and its thick, buttery chocolate flavor was critical to faithfully recreating the flavor of The Cake.

-I tried a straight-up chocolate ganache from the [Flour cookbook](https://www.amazon.com/gp/product/081186944X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=081186944X&linkCode=as2&tag=gregowen-20&linkId=e6afd28bf5942a765d69409570715e20), but it was too bitter and not buttery enough.
-I tried the whipped chocolate ganache frosting from [Luscious Chocolate Desserts](https://www.amazon.com/gp/product/0811835162/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0811835162&linkCode=as2&tag=gregowen-20&linkId=aa13500b7259b2cee693cdfb0c3ebf1f), which had the buttery taste but the wrong texture and color.
-I ended up adapting the Luscious Chocolate Desserts recipe (part of the Divine Devil's Food Cake), omitting the whipping, and that captured the taste, color, and feel of the original.
+First, I tried a straight-up chocolate ganache from the [Flour cookbook](https://www.amazon.com/gp/product/081186944X/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=081186944X&linkCode=as2&tag=gregowen-20&linkId=e6afd28bf5942a765d69409570715e20), but it was too bitter and not buttery enough.
+Then I tried the whipped chocolate ganache frosting from [Luscious Chocolate Desserts](https://www.amazon.com/gp/product/0811835162/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=0811835162&linkCode=as2&tag=gregowen-20&linkId=aa13500b7259b2cee693cdfb0c3ebf1f) (part of the Divine Devil's Food Cake recipe), which had the buttery taste but the wrong texture and color.
+In the end, I adapted the Luscious Chocolate Desserts recipe, omitting the whipping, and that captured the taste, color, and feel of the original.

 Two important notes for this recipe:
 1. You **must** use semisweet chocolate (~50-55% cacao) rather than bittersweet chocolate (> 65% cacao) for this frosting.
 I normally prefer a more bitter chocolate flavor and tend to use darker chocolate in everything, but for this application it just doesn't work.
 The bitterness of the chocolate totally clobbers the subtle orange-almond flavors from the cake and the cream cheese frosting and it doesn't taste anything like the Prolific Oven recipe.